vasilakisfil/Introspected-REST/README.md

 This goes against our concept of arbiratry number of autonomous MicroTypes that can be included by a parent Media Type parameters.
 However, we feel that given the sparse use of Media Types parameters, such breaking change will have a very small effect.
-The authors of Introspected REST advice the community to investigate the possibility of pushing IETF to drop this requirement, or extend Media Type parameters with specialized parameters that can be have arbiratry names.
+The authors of Introspected REST advice the community to investigate the possibility of pushing IETF to drop this requirement, or extend Media Type parameters with specialized parameters that can have arbiratry names.

 ##### 10.5.3.
 Media Types must function as actual media formats
 Another thing that we differentiate is that according to same spec, each Media Type's